-On June 12 2022, the Chinese Subsidiary signed an exclusive sale and distribution agreement for the Consoles and disposables with Shanghai Medtronic Zhikang Medical Devices Co.
-Ltd. ("Shanghai Medtronic Zhikang") and Turing for an initial term of 36 months, with a minimum purchase target of \$3.5 million within this term.
-Pursuant to the Distribution Agreement, the Chinese Subsidiary will sell the Products to Turing, which will import the Products from Israel to mainland China, and resell them to Shanghai Medtronic Zhikang.
-Shanghai Medtronic Zhikang will be responsible for, among other matters: (i) marketing and promoting the Products within mainland China; and (ii) holding professional medical education events for the Products within mainland China.
-Turing will be responsible for warehousing, logistics, warranty services, training, and other support and after sale services.
+On June 12 2022, the Chinese Subsidiary signed an exclusive sales and distribution agreement (the "Distribution Agreement") for systems and disposables with Shanghai Medtronic Zhikang Medical Devices Co.
+Ltd. ("Shanghai Medtronic Zhikang") and Beijing Turing for an initial term of 36 months, with a minimum purchase target of \$3.5 million within this term.
+Pursuant to the Distribution Agreement, the Chinese Subsidiary will sell the Company's products to Beijing Turing, which will import the Company's products from Israel to mainland China and resell them to Shanghai Medtronic Zhikang.
+Shanghai Medtronic Zhikang will be responsible for, among other matters: (i) marketing and promoting the products within mainland China; and (ii) holding professional medical education events for the Company's products in mainland China.
+Beijing Turing will be responsible for warehousing, logistics, warranty services, training, and other support and after sale services.

-Under the terms of the Distribution Agreement, if Shanghai Medtronic Zhikang meets the accumulated three-year Minimum Purchase Target, it will then have the right to extend the term of the Distribution Agreement for three consecutive years subject to an agreement on a new Minimum Purchase Target.
+Under the terms of the Distribution Agreement, if Shanghai Medtronic Zhikang meets the accumulated three-year minimum purchase target, it will then have the right to extend the term of the Distribution Agreement for three consecutive years subject to an agreement on a new minimum purchase target.
 The Distribution Agreement may be terminated in certain circumstances, including in the event of default, material breach or insolvency.
+To date, Shanghai Medtronic Zhikang is unlikely to fulfil its minimum purchase target of \$3.5 million by April 30, 2025 and it will no longer possess the right to extend the term of the Distribution Agreement for three consecutive years.
+We are evaluating the distribution agreement and commercial relationship with Shanghai Medtronic Zhikang.
+We currently sell our products in China through Beijing Turing.

-Furthermore, under the Distribution Agreement's terms, the Chinese Subsidiary will be responsible for obtaining and maintaining any and all regulatory approvals in mainland China required for marketing, promotion, distribution, sale and use of the Products, issued by mainland China's NMPA, its local branches or any other government authorities.
-The Chinese Subsidiary has already obtained Regulatory approvals for the consoles and is required to obtain Regulatory Approvals for the disposable Cryoprobes for commercial procedures within nine months of the Effective Date of the Distribution Agreement.
-If the Chinese Subsidiary fails to obtain the Regulatory Approvals for the Cryoprobes by such time, Shanghai Medtronic Zhikang has the right to terminate the Distribution Agreement.
+Furthermore, under the Distribution Agreement's terms, the Chinese Subsidiary will be responsible for obtaining and maintaining any and all regulatory approvals in mainland China required for marketing, promotion, distribution, sale and use of the Company's products, issued by mainland China's National Medical Products Association, its local branches or any other government authorities.
+The Chinese Subsidiary has already obtained regulatory approvals for the IceSense3 systems and disposable CryoProbes for commercial procedures and filed for a regulatory approval for its ProSense system.